Nature and Narrative

 We are aware of the great influence of the Animalia in Victorian literature (Blount,1974; Cunnigham, 1995; Knoepflmacher, 1983; Ritvo, 1987), but the explosion of Darwinism in 1859 eventually changed the way of thinking towards life on earth.
-It would be really interesting to explore and examine fantasy stories pre and post the Darwinian explosion.
-My unfounded assumption is that there probably wouldn’t have be a significant difference in usage.
-Maybe just a shift in the way fauna and flora is used creatively.
-Therefore, our own creativeness is evolving, and isn’t that a wonder in itself?
+It would be really interesting to explore and examine the evolution of fantasy stories pre and post the Darwinian explosion focusing on their natural science.
+My unfounded assumption is that there probably wouldn’t have be a significant difference in the way it is used, purely because of our cultural timeline.
+Maybe just a shift in the way fauna and flora is used creatively as knowledge evolves.
+Therefore, our own creativeness has to be evolving, and isn’t that a wonder in itself?

 For now, I’ll return to my mutations and sub-created species … alas, I’ll save that for another discourse.